ANZTB Test 2017 Conference: Testing for Tomorrow

 Toby was the Managing Director of Disqover, a specialist testing training company that delivered training in Australia, New Zealand, South East Asia and the UK.
 He is heavily involved in the development of course material and to help those keen to gain their ISTQB Certification scheme.

-Aldo is a trainer and consultant for SoftEd specialising in Agile Software Development and Software Testing.
-He has over 18 years’ experience working across a range of industries including financial services, healthcare, IT, management consulting and education in Australia, New Zealand, South Africa and the United Kingdom.
+Aldo has over 17 years’ experience in Agile Software Development and Software Testing, working across a range of industries including government, financial services, healthcare, IT, management consulting and education in Australia, New Zealand, South Africa and the United Kingdom.

-Aldo provides training and consulting services in both Agile and Software Testing disciplines and has worked with a range of clients on large Agile transformations as an Agile Coach.
+Aldo enjoys helping organisations solve problems in both Agile and Software Testing disciplines and has worked with a range of clients on large Agile transformations as an Agile and testing Coach.
 What keeps him fascinated is the constant change which ensures that there is always something new to learn, regardless of experience levels or qualifications.
 Over time Aldo has harnessed his skills in the practical elements of developing working software; but his greatest passion lies in the people dimension of the people-process-technology mix and how this translates into successful IT strategy, teams, projects and practitioners.

 He relishes opportunities to develop and grow skills, people and teams, and to help them reach maturity at both strategic and operational levels.